datalad/datalad/docs/source/design/result_records.rst

 ``error_message``
 -----------------

-List of any error messages that were captured or produced while achieving a result.
+An error message that was captured or produced while achieving a result.

+An error message can be a string or a tuple.
+In the case of a tuple, the second item can contain values for ``%``-expansion of the message string.

 ``exception``